 Built on a foundation of good customer service, an enjoyable and quick pace of play, and rich history, Las Vegas National Golf Club is a course that has held its own throughout the years and will likely continue to grow in popularity for years to come.

 9. Desert Pines Golf Club

 Featuring over 4000 pine trees lining the course, Desert Pines Golf Club offers players an award-winning track right in the heart of Las Vegas.
-Substantial white sand bunkers circle surround the greens and protect tiny little undulating putting surfaces.
+Substantial white sand bunkers surround the greens and protect tiny undulating putting surfaces.
 These greens are so smooth and quick that they are supposed to take after Augusta National!

 Not only that, but Desert Pines also has an extra-popular practice facility with over 50 hitting bays.
 This way, you’ll never be able to use the excuse “I wasn’t warmed up” if/when your shot goes awry.

 Tucked away from the Las Vegas strip, Desert Pines Golf Club is located in the Carolina sandhills and represents somewhere away from closed-in casinos.
 If you want to enjoy nature and reconnect with your surroundings during your vacation, Desert Pines Golf Club is the place to go.

 10. Spanish Trail Country Club

 Designed by Robert Trent Jones, Jr., Spanish Trail Country Club will test whether you’re an avid golfer or just a weekend warrior.